yakanet/sveltekit-statefull-session/README.md

 - [x] Create InMemory repository
 - [x] Create Redis repository
 - [ ] Create Prisma repository
+- [ ] Option for handleSession to refresh the TTL or not
 - [ ] Publish on npm repository with a github action
 - [ ] Playwright tests
 - [ ] Create mono-repo for every repositories ?